-Our founding editorial team is comprised of James Burnett (editorial director), Ben Hallman (deputy editor), Lee Smith (enterprise editor), Akoto Ofori-Atta (senior engagement editor), Miles Kohrman (news editor), Jennifer Mascia (staff writer), Mike Spies (staff writer), Alex Yablon (reporter), and Nora Biette-Timmons (assistant editor).
-Olivia Li and Elizabeth Van Brocklin are our editorial fellows for Fall 2015 — Spring 2016.
+Our founding editorial team is comprised of James Burnett (editorial director), Ben Hallman (deputy editor), Akoto Ofori-Atta (senior engagement editor), Miles Kohrman (senior editor), Jennifer Mascia (engagement writer), Mike Spies (staff writer), Alex Yablon (reporter), Nora Biette-Timmons (associate editor) and Olivia Li (editorial assistant).

 The site you are reading today is a work in progress.
 As The Trace evolves, expands, and improves, we welcome your feedback.
 Please send your suggestions, questions, and constructive criticism to [email protected]

 As we build a national network of correspondents, we’re interested in hearing from experienced journalists who know things we don’t and are based in places we otherwise might not get to.
 Resumes and story ideas can be submitted to [email protected]